dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Then, run the following script to transform the trajectories into a format usable by mssel:

-bash TransformTrajectoriesToMsselFormat.sh NumberOfSims DemographicScenario RepsPerSim
+bash TransformTrajectoriesToMsselFormat.sh NumberOfSims DemographicScenario Replicates

 Where:
 NumberOfSims - This specifies the number of files where we will transform the trajectories to a mssel format.
 The identifier number starts with 1 and ends at NumberOfSims.

 DemographicScenario - This follows the syntax from PReFerSim to get demographic histories.
 This should match what you simulated on step 1.

 Replicates - Number of allele frequency trajectories simulated under the importance sampling framework in each file produced from each IS run.